 “I have the fondest memories of my lecturers and colleagues during my time at Curtin and the experience and skills gained during my degree has helped shape me into the practitioner and entrepreneur that I am today.

 “Thank you, Curtin University, for being such a huge part of my success story.”

 Andrew Erkins, Digit

-Andrew Erkins graduated from Curtin with a Bachelor of Commerce in Information Technology and Electronic Commerce in 2003.
+Andrew Erkins graduated from Curtin with a Bachelor of Commerce and Electronic Commerce in 2003.
 Acting on a desire to help businesses and their people navigate the increasingly digital world, he embarked on six months of in-depth market research to find out what businesses really needed.
 It led to him to establish the cloud-based bookkeeping and accounting advisory company, Digit.